ivtikhon/taskman/README.md

 ## Implemetation details

 Application is written in Python using [Flask](https://palletsprojects.com/p/flask/) framework.
 Command line interface communicates through HTTP to an application server that manages a list of tasks, stored in a database.
 All operations on tasks are logged to a file.
+Appliction server and logging parameters are stored in a configuration file.
+The default database engine is SQLite, though easily reconfigurable.

 ### Architecture diagram
 ![diagram](./diagram.png)
 #### Arconyms on picture:
 * HTTP - hypertext transfer protocol
 * ORM - object relational mapper
-* SQL - structure query language
+* SQL - structured query language
 * API - application program interface

 ## Usage